 Importance

-Chromium obtained from chromite is used for hardening steel and in chemical industries.
+Chromium obtained from chromite is used for hardening steel and in the chemical industries.

 Main Areas